How to Reduce Belly Fat – Exercises and Diet Plan

 Extra calories in any form get stored in the body as fat.
 It is ideal to keep track of the number of calories being consumed and burnt on a daily basis.
 This can help avoid fat accumulation in the body.

 Breakfast is hailed as the most important meal, as it provides the essential energy levels to begin your day.
-Skipping breakfast messes with your metabolism, slowing down the fat-burning process.
+Studies show that skipping breakfast leads to poor metabolic health.

 Additionally, on days you skip breakfast, you are more likely to make poor food choices throughout the day.
 Eating a healthy breakfast during the day helps reduce cravings and prevents excessive hunger throughout the day.
 Remember to make your breakfast wholesome and healthy by including natural foods such as eggs, oats, fruits and nuts.